codeurjc-students/2019-LicenseManager/docs/INSTALLATION_GUIDE.md

  2. Download last GitHub version of the project.

 ---
-1. Go to docker-compose.yml file (in docker folder)
-2. Set in licensoft:environment:STRIPE_PRIVATEKEY your Private Stripe Api Key.
-3. Set in licensoft:environment:STRIPE_PUBLICKEY your Public Stripe Api Key.
-4. Open your Shell and go to the docker folder.
+1. Open your Shell and go to the docker folder.
-5. Run `docker-compose up`.
-The application backend will be running on port 8080 and the frontend on port 80.
-You can change it in "ports" section on the docker-compose.
+2. Run `docker-compose up`.
+The application backend will be running on port 8443 under https.